HaoyuFu2/DSC180B_Twitter_Political_Analysis/README.md

 3. **(Optional) To replicate our reference paper**: Run all the cells from `model_replicated/demo.ipynb` in order.
 The results will be printed as the cell outputs.

-4. **(Optional) To generate simulated user tweets**: Check our previous projec: [DSC180 Quarter 1 Project](https://github.com/GeorgeZhangDS/Optimizing-Political-Analysis-Advanced-Integration-of-LangChain-with-LLMs)
+4. **(Optional) To generate simulated user tweets**: Check our previous projec: [Optimizing Political Analysis Advanced Integration of LangChain with LLMs](https://github.com/GeorgeZhangDS/Optimizing-Political-Analysis-Advanced-Integration-of-LangChain-with-LLMs)